 A more severe form of morning sickness called hyperemesis gravidarum (HG) results in persistent vomiting and is associated with weight loss, dehydration and electrolyte imbalance.
 It affects one to three percent of women, who may require hospitalisation to avoid potential complications for mother and foetus.
 Research has shown HG increases the risk of miscarriage, premature delivery and low birth weight.

 Doctors have long advocated morning sickness as a positive sign of a healthy pregnancy and generations of pregnant women have accepted it as par for the course.
-'For the first two weeks I could do nothing but close my eyes,' says Toni, mother of two.
-'I couldn’t eat and the last thing I felt like doing was drinking alcohol, so in a way it’s a wonderful thing; nature's way of making you rest and protect your baby.'

 In 2006, the International Journal of Obstetrics and Gynecology reported that in a study of 7,000 pregnant women, those who had morning sickness in the first four months of pregnancy were less likely to miscarry.
-The National Institute of Health in the UK conducted a similar study and found that women who had morning sickness in early pregnancy were 30 percent less likely to have a miscarriage.
+The National Institute of Health in the UK conducted a similar study and found that women who had morning sickness in early pregnancy were 30 per cent less likely to have a miscarriage.

 Statistics for pregnant women who do not encounter morning sickness and sadly suffer miscarriages are somewhat elusive.
 Which also makes one wonder: if morning sickness is a by-product that indicates a healthy pregnancy then why does it not accompany all successful births?
 Why is it that some pregnant women get it and others don’t?

-Still so much to learn
+Still so much to learn about morning sickness

 Medical research into the physiological workings of morning sickness has been extensive and insightful, the cause, however, is still unknown.